ikko/sym/docs/topics/10_memory_awareness/index.md

 ```
 ## Conclusion

 Memory awareness is a fundamental aspect of the `Symbol` framework's design, ensuring its suitability for high-performance and long-running applications.
 Through GC-aware deletion, proactive management of dynamic attributes like `context`, and the strategic use of utilities like `deep_del`, `Symbol` minimizes its memory footprint and contributes to overall system stability.
-This commitment to efficient resource management allows developers to build complex symbolic systems without undue concern for memory-related performance bottlenecks.
+This commitment to efficient resource management allows developers to build complex symic systems without undue concern for memory-related performance bottlenecks.

 For a comprehensive overview of the Symbol's memory awareness, refer to the [Memory Awareness Overview Diagram](memory_awareness_overview.mmd).